 Hike Into Spring!

 9:00 am to 1:30 pm, Grandview – Shelter #4, New River Gorge National River in Grandview, WV.
 Join naturalists on a leisurely 2.5-mile hike from Grandview down to the New River, finding wildflowers and other natural wonders along the way.
 Be prepared for some steep terrain as we travel down an old dirt road.
 A free return shuttle will be provided.
 Reservations requested by April 22; call 304-466-0417.

 Afternoon with the Artists

-4:00 pm to 5:30 pm, Tamarack's front entrance garden and art studios in Beckley, WV.
+4:00 pm to 6:00 pm, Tamarack’s front entrance garden and art studios in Beckley, WV.
 Come and go as you please to see how nature inspires the arts.
-See artists demonstrate the art of glass etching and wood carving.
-Even try your hand at close-up flower photography in the garden (cameras will be available).
-Explore the art gallery and Youth Arts in the Parks youth art exhibit at your leisure.
+See Tamarack artists demonstrate their skills.
+Try your hand at 5-minute photography in the garden (cameras will be available).
+Explore the art gallery and Youth Arts in the Parks exhibit at your leisure.

 Spring Birding at Babcock

 8:00 am to 9:30 am, Glade Creek Grist Mill, Babcock State Park in Clifftop, WV.
 Stroll the diverse habitats of Babcock in search of the region’s more secretive beauties—birds.

 Falls & Flowers: the Nature of Brush Creek

 2:00 pm to 4:30 pm, nature center at Pipestem Resort State Park in Pipestem, WV.
 Enjoy beautiful waterfalls and blooms along Brush Creek on this moderate 3.0 mile round trip walk.
 Meet at the nature center to car caravan or shuttle to the trailhead.